TheresaLui/SelfHelpContent_v2/articles/partnercenter/mpn-technical-presales-deployment.md

  **Technical Presales and Deployment Services**

-Leverage technical consultations, to increase sales, deploy more effectively, or to accelerate app development.
+Leverage technical consultations to increase sales, deploy more effectively, or to accelerate app development.

 **For Gold, Silver or Microsoft Action Pack subscribers:**